What Is Gratuity?

 8. Form M –Issued by the employer stating the reason for the rejection of gratuity

-9. Form N- Application made to the labor commission by an employee
+9. Form N- Application made to the labour commission by an employee

 10. Form O- Issued by the authority to appear for case hearing